VagabondingTom/interview-prep-skill/README.md

 ### Setup (First Time)
 When you trigger the skill, it will ask for context:
-- **Frameworks they use** (e.g., Oportunity Solution Trees, RICE, Jobs-to-be-Done, Design Thinking, etc.)
+- **Frameworks you are familiar** (e.g., Oportunity Solution Trees, RICE, Jobs-to-be-Done, Design Thinking, etc.)
 - **Company context** (recent news, strategy, product metrics)
 - **Role description** (paste the job posting)
 - **Your background** (relevant PM experience)